 Dispersion and fire are different but related attributes of polished diamonds.
 Scientifically, dispersion refers to the break-up of white light into a spectrum of colors.
 In dispersion, white light separates into colors that take different paths because the amount of refraction that takes place in the material differs.
 Dispersion is a property inherent in transparent materials, and oftentimes a single value based on the refractive index of the materials.
 All polished diamonds regardless of proportions or shape, for example, have the same dispersion property.

 A diamond’s brilliance is dependent upon the quality of cut which gives the diamond the ability to reflect the most amount of light.
 The “brilliance” of the diamond depends on good light performance, or light refraction and the return of light through the diamond’s top.
-As light hits the surface of the diamond, some enters the stone while some are reflected back.
+As light hits the surface of the diamond, some enter the stone while some are reflected back.
 The crown’s angles return back the most reflected light.
 Diamonds that are too shallow or too deep return less light.
 Polishing also affects the brilliance of a diamond, so its every facet should be polished professionally right after cutting.
 A high level of brilliance will also be attained if the diamond is well-balanced and symmetrical with properly aligned facets.
-A high quality cut grade assigned by a gemologist means that the diamond exudes a high degree of fire and brilliance.
+A high-quality cut grade assigned by a gemologist means that the diamond exudes a high degree of fire and brilliance.

 The fire of the diamond is the light that shoots back through the diamond’s top after it is bounced off inside its walls to its center.
 The resulting color spectrum is due to the slight bending of the light by the diamond.
 The fire of diamonds differs, depending on the stone’s cut and polish, the lighting conditions and the viewing environments.
 Fire is influenced by the angle of light that enters and exits the diamond and the interactions of the diamond facets with light, among others.